 Richard Thomas completed the 100th flight of TACIT BLUE.

 Approximately 89,000 acres of public land and private holdings northeast of Groom Lake were closed to the public for "national security reasons."
 This area comprised the Groom Mountain Range that overlooks the lakebed.
 The appropriation was done without fulfilling the legal requirements for an environmental impact statement.
 Air Force officials denied there would be any significant impact because the area would only be used as a buffer zone.

 TACIT BLUE completed its final flight.
 Following a highly successful test program, the one-of-a-kind aircraft was stored in the Area 51 "boneyard."
-Eventually, it was displayed at a classified museum facility in the low bay (called "Dyson's Dock") of Hangar 18.
+Eventually, it was displayed at a classified museum facility inside Hangar 18.

-Col. Karl M. Jones Jr. assigned as commander of DET 3, AFFTC.
+Col. Karl M. Jones Jr. was assigned as commander of DET 3, AFFTC.

-The U.S. Air Force issued a proposal (ex post facto) for the withdrawal of the 89,000 acres of land in the Groom Mountains that had already been seized in 1984.
+The U.S. Air Force issued a proposal for the withdrawal of the 89,000 acres of land in the Groom Mountains that had already been seized in 1984.

 New dormitories were constructed.
 Several large water tanks were added to supply the base.
 Hangar 18 was built near the south ramp.
 Four "Rubber Duck" temporary aircraft shelters were erected near the Southend for use by TAC during F-117A OT&E. Many new facilities were built and, by the end of the decade the "Rubber Duck" shelters were replaced with metal hangars (Hangars 20 through 23).
 Runway 14/32 was extended 4,600-feet further southeast of the lakebed because the north end was subject to flooding during the rainy season.